Ceylan (singer)

-Ceylan Avcı (b.
-26 June 1974) is an Idealistic and national conservative Turkish female Turkish folk music artist, musician, arranger, producer, television presenter and actress.
-Her mother is from Bayburt and her father is from Pertek, Tunceli.
-She emigrated to Duisburg, West Germany with her family at the age of 8 and lived there until she was 15. in 1990, she returned to Turkey with her family.
+Ceylan Avcı (born 26 June 1974) is a Turkish singer, arranger, television presenter and actress.
+Her mother is from Bayburt, Bayburt Province, and her father is from Pertek, Tunceli Province.
+She emigrated to North Rhine-Westphalia, Duisburg, West Germany with her family at the age of 8 and lived there until she was 15. in 1990, she returned to Turkey with her family.
 Ceylan started her career in 1984 as a child singer and actress.
 She started her career by taking recurring roles in a number of movies and released her own studio albums.
 Her 1986 album, Seni Sevmeyen Ölsün, sold 1.3 million copies in Turkey.

 Her 2005 album, Ah Gönlüm, received a gold certification from Mü-Yap.

-She has been awarded twice as the Best Female Folk Singer at the Kral TV Video Music Awards.

-Ceylan celebrated the 35th anniversary of her music career in 2019 and released a single with her daughter Melodi Bozkurt.

-She also hosted a 2012-2016 years of music television programme under the name of Ceylan Show which aired on Kanal 7 and Samanyolu TV.
+She has twice won Best Female Folk Singer at the Kral TV Video Music Awards.
+She hosted a 2012–2016 years of music television talk show under the name of Ceylan Show that aired on Kanal 7 and Samanyolu TV.